robin-rpr/calos/doc/clearly-image.rst

 real root privileges, most notably distribution package installers.
 This subsection describes why that happens and what you can do about it.

-:code:`ch-image` executes all instructions as the normal user who invokes it.
+:code:`clearly image` executes all instructions as the normal user who invokes it.
-For :code:`RUN`, this is accomplished with :code:`ch-run` arguments including :code:`-w --uid=0 --gid=0`.
+For :code:`RUN`, this is accomplished with :code:`clearly run` arguments including :code:`-w --uid=0 --gid=0`.
 That is, your host EUID and EGID are both mapped to zero inside the container, and only one UID (zero) and GID (zero) are available inside the container.
 Under this arrangement, processes running in the container